qooxdoo/qooxdoo/qooxdoo/component/skeleton/native/readme.txt

 can then be further extended.
 Please refer to the script and other documentation for further information.

-short:: is a native qooxdoo application including full OO support but no GUI classes.
+short:: is a native qooxdoo application including full OO support but no GUI classes